HigherLevelDev/higherleveldev.github.io/_posts/2024-09-27-Claude-Surpasses-Expectations.md

 CREATE INDEX idx_mutations_test_lines_changed ON mutations (testLinesChanged);
 {% endhighlight %}

-By adding this script, Claude ensured that all historical data was consistent with the new feature, allowing for accurate analytics from the moment of implementation.
+By adding this extra line, Claude ensured that all historical data was consistent with the new feature, allowing for accurate analytics from the moment of implementation.

 ## The Power of AI-Augmented Development